pawurb/dbg-rb/README.md

 ## Usage

-Gem adds global `dbg!` and `dbg` methods that you can use for puts debugging:
+Gem adds a global `dbg` method that you can use for puts debugging:

 ```ruby
 require "dbg-rb"